Google Ads offers a variety of keyword matching options when it comes to controlling who sees your ads.

 However, you’re concerned that your ad costs might spin out of control if Google displays the ad to people who use related searches.
-So you decide to use Broad Match Modifier.
+So you decide to use a broad modifier.

 In AdWords, you specify that the words “cheap” and “flights” must be included in the search term by adding a + sign next to them.

 Now, if somebody searches for “cheapest flight Tokyo,” Google will show your ad.
 That’s because “cheapest” and “flight” are variants of the words “cheap” and “flights.”